Part 1 – Understanding the Xamarin Mobile Platform

 Developing iOS applications requires a Mac computer, running macOS.
 You can also use Visual Studio to write and deploy iOS applications with Xamarin in Visual Studio.
 However, a Mac is still needed for build and licensing purposes.

 Apple’s Xcode IDE must be installed to provide the compiler and simulator for testing.
-You can test on your own devices for free, but to build applications for distribution (eg. the App Store) you must join Apple’s Developer Program ($99 USD per year).
+You can test on your own devices for free, but to build applications for distribution (for example, the App Store) you must join Apple’s Developer Program ($99 USD per year).
 Each time you submit or update an application, it must be reviewed and approved by Apple before it is made available for customers to download.

-Code is written with the Visual Studio IDE and screen layouts can be built programmatically or edited with Xamarin's iOS Designer in either IDE.
+Code is written with the Visual Studio IDE and screen layouts can be built programmatically or edited with Xcode on a Mac.

 Refer to the Xamarin.iOS Installation Guide for detailed instructions on getting set up.

 Android application development requires the Java and Android SDKs to be installed.
-These provide the compiler, emulator and other tools required for building, deployment and testing.
+The SDKs provide the compiler, emulator, and other tools required for building, deployment, and testing.
 Java, Google’s Android SDK and Xamarin’s tools can all be installed and run on Windows and macOS.
 The following configurations are recommended: